samueltv250/AI_LAW_FRONT/README.md

 - Send chat with/without history 🧐
 - Choose model from a variety of GPT-3/GPT-4 models 😃
 - Stores your chats in local storage 👀
-- Same user interface as the original ChatGPT 📺
+- Same user interface as the original LawGPT 📺
 - Custom chat titles 💬
 - Export/Import your chats 🔼🔽